-- 1) LCD display window During normal display mode, it will display temperature readings from all probes and set temperature for cabinet.
-When high or low limit alarm is triggered, this display will show alarm notification.
-In time checking mode, it will display time/step information.
-In cooking profile or parameter setting modes, it will display the step/parameter name and its value.
-For details, please check section 3. - 2) Alarm status/smoke generator indicator (Red)- This indicator has two functions.
-When this indicator is blinking, temperature alarm is triggered.
-The LCD display will flash the alarm notification at same time.
-When this indicator is solid ON, the smoke generator control output is activated. - 3) Output status indicator (Green) This LED indicates the output status that should be synchronized with heater.
+- LCD display window During normal display mode, the screen will display temperature readings from all probes and set temperature of the smoke cabinet.
+When either the high or low limit alarm is triggered, this display will show alarm notification.
+In time checking mode, the screen will display time/step information.
+In cooking profile or parameter setting modes, the display shows the step/parameter name and its value.
+For details, please check section 3. - Alarm status/smoke generator indicator (Red) - This indicator has two functions.
+When blinking, the temperature alarm is triggered.
+The LCD display will simultaneously flash the alarm notification at same time.
+When this indicator is solid ON, the smoke generator control output is activated. - 3) Output status indicator (Green)- This LED indicates the output status that should be synchronized with heater.
 When this indicator is ON, the heater is powered.
 When it is OFF, the heater's power is off.
 When it is flashing, it means the heater is on and off intermittently to reduce the power output.
-It is synchronized with the power light on the cooking device. - 4) Wi-Fi status indicator (Blue) It indicates the Wi-Fi connection status of the controller.
+It is synchronized with the power light on the cooking device. - 4) Wi-Fi status indicator, blue (For WIFI model only) This indicates the Wi-Fi connection status of the controller.
 Solid ON: the controller is connected to the internet.
-Fast flashing: Wi-Fi

-- module is ready for configuration.
+Fast flashing: Wi-Fi module is ready for configuration.
 Slow flashing: Wi-Fi module is initializing its connection to the router.
-Off: no Wi-Fi connection. - 5) SET Key Press momentarily to enter the cooking profile settings.
+Off: no Wi-Fi connection.

+- 5) SET Key Press momentarily to enter the cooking profile settings.
 Press and hold about 2 seconds to enter parameter settings.
 This key can also be used to confirm the change of setting. - 6) Time/Back Key Pressing this key in normal operation mode will display time checking mode.
-Pressing this key in the parameter setting mode will return back to the upper level menu, or exit. - 7) Down Key Decrease value, scroll down the menu, or mute the buzzer. - 8) Up Key Increase value, scroll up the menu, or mute the buzzer.
+Pressing this key in the parameter setting mode will return back to the upper-level menu, or exit. - 7) Down Key Decrease value, scroll down the menu, or mute the buzzer. - 8) Up Key Increase value, scroll up the menu, or mute the buzzer.